 Alternative Routes to Licensure

-Eligibility Requirements for an Elementary Education License or an Early Childhood Education (Kindergarten only) License
+Eligibility Requirements for an Elementary Education License or Special Education License

 To be admitted to Alternative Routes to Licensure (ARL) a candidate must: